wacii/ec/books/forgotten-realms/daughter-of-the-drow-info.md

 **Cover Art:**

 The cover art for the paperback reprints was painted by Todd Lockwood.
 To see more of his illustrations, [visit his artist website](http://www.toddlockwood.com/).

-[Here's a link](http://www.toddlockwood.com/galleries/books/02/daughter_drow.shtml) to the art for _Daughter of the Drow_, with a few words from Todd about the symbolism and storytelling in the art.